-Duckling winter care involves diligent, but not complicated or overly time consuming husbandry techniques.
-The cute little fuzzy ducklings that you hatched or bought will be totally dependent upon your care in order to survive their first few days to weeks of life.
+Duckling winter care involves diligent but not complicated or overly time-consuming husbandry techniques.
+The cute little fuzzy ducklings that you hatched or bought will depend on your care to survive their first few days to weeks of life.

-For best results when trying to hatch and raise ducklings, I recommend doing so indoors in a brooder environment.
-If you build or buy a large enough brooder, the momma duck can come along with her eggs and help in the hatching and rearing process.
+For best results when hatching and raising ducklings, I recommend doing so indoors in a brooder environment.
+If you build or buy an extensive enough brooder, the momma duck can come along with her eggs and help in the hatching and rearing process.

 Duckling Oils And Winter Time Woes